Upper secondary schools and adult education

 Lund Municipality is monitoring the developments and situation associated with the COVID-19 pandemic.
 We have collected information here, based on the current situation, that applies to high schools and adult education.

-The recommendation does not apply to upper secondary schools for students with learning disabilities and the introductory programs.
+The recommendation does not apply to the upper secondary school for students with learning disabilities (4-year program) and the introductory programs.

-- students who are otherwise vulnerable during remote education.
+- students who are otherwise vulnerable to remote education.

 Lunch boxes for upper secondary school students studying on remote basis